 Students should remain in isolation for at least 3 days after fever has passed without use of fever-reducing medications AND symptoms have improved, AND at least 10 days after symptom onset.

 Quarantine is for people who are not currently showing symptoms but are at increased risk of becoming ill because they have been exposed through close contact with someone with COVID-19.

 - HEIs should plan to provide individual rooms with private bathrooms for students who have had close contact with someone who is confirmed with COVID-19 to self-quarantine.

 - HEIs may plan for a small group of students (2-3) who are common roommates of someone who is confirmed with COVID-19 to self-quarantine together, with a bathroom shared only among these students, as long as they can rapidly identify anyone who develops symptoms and separate them.

 - HEIs must plan to meet the daily needs (e.g., food, basic supplies) of students in quarantine so that the student is able to stay away from others.
 Food and other supplies can be delivered to a student's door, and the student alerted by text.

 Students should remain in quarantine for 14 days after potential exposure.

 This is a trying time for everyone, and especially for young people who may be far from home and the support of family.
 Be sure that students know where they can get help if they need it, and particularly in cases where they may be thinking of harming themselves.

 While this guide provides information on how to reduce the spread of disease in most student housing circumstances, it is not possible to anticipate or provide guidance for every circumstance.
-Please contact your regional Higher Education Institutions COVID-19 Response contact at Public Health, Carrie Cihak, at email@example.com if you want to discuss how this guidance might relate to the specific circumstances in your organization.
+Please contact your regional Higher Education Institutions COVID-19 Response contact, Carrie Cihak or Cecelia Hayes, at Public Health (firstname.lastname@example.org, email@example.com) if you want to discuss how this guidance might relate to the specific circumstances in your organization.